How to Add a Voiceover with Subtitles to a Video

 Step 3: Add Your Subtitles:

 Once your audio has been added to your project, you can add your subtitles!
 Start by choosing "Subtitles" from the top menu.
-Click "Add Subtitle" to create your first caption.
+Kapwing can auto-generate your subtitles based on the narration or spoken dialogue in your video.
 Simply click & drag the left and right buttons below the subtitle to align it with the speech in your voiceover.
 When your timing is right, click "Add Subtitle" again, and the new caption will automatically begin where the previous one ends!

 Repeat this process until you've added subtitles for your whole voiceover.
 In the subtitle window, you can change your captions' size, font, color, position, and background style by using the tools in the left-hand menu.
 To make your videos extra accessible, you can click "Download SRT" if you're a Kapwing Pro subscriber.
 This saves the SRT file of your subtitles, so you can quickly and easily generate a full transcript of your video for foreign-language audiences.